plone/plone.api/src/plone/api/docs/groups.rst

 ---------------

 Using the ``group_tool`` groups can be edited.
-In this example the title, description and roles are being changed for the staff group.
+In this example the title, description and roles are changed for the staff group.

 .. code-block:: python

     group_tool = api.portal.get_tool('portal_groups')
+    group_tool.editGroup(
+        groupname='staff',
+        title='Staff',
-    group_tool.editGroup('staff', title='Staff', description='Just a description', roles=['Editor', 'Reader'])
+        description='Just a description',
+        roles=['Editor', 'Reader']
+    )

     group = api.group.get(groupname='staff')